lteresah/AMLS-GraphDatabase/Stage2/README.md

 Once I was able to recreate what I built with the Neo4j Workshop, it was time to figure out how to implement what the Workshop could not do.
 The steps I took were as follows:

-**Step 1:** Added secondary labels called "Operation" to all the operation nodes by changing
+**Step 1:** Added secondary labels called "Operation" to all the operation nodes by changing all instances of

      MERGE (n: name_of_operation { `UID_property_name`: row.`row_label_containing_UID` })